ikaven1024/karmada-mac/artifacts/README.md

-These files are lifted from https://github.com/karmada-io/karmada/tree/master/artifacts/deploy.
+These files are synced from https://github.com/karmada-io/karmada/tree/master/artifacts/deploy.